DenizenScript/Denizen-Beginners-Guide/source/guides/this-guide/updates-since-videos.md

 Updates Since the Tutorial Videos
 ---------------------------------

-Denizen has had quite a number of updates over the years since the original tutorial videos were published!
+Denizen has had quite a number of updates over the years since the original tutorial videos were published <span class="parens">(5-6 years ago)</span>!
 This guide page documents the changes that you should know about for best practices.

+### Editor of Choice

+In the tutorial videos, Notepad++ was displayed as the script editor to use.
+This was basically just a slightly better text editor.
+Since then, we've gotten an actual proper script editor, based on an extension to VS Code.

+For more information, refer to the page on [Setting Up The Script Editor](/guides/first-steps/script-editor).

+### We're on Discord Now

+The tutorial videos showcase some interactions with a bot on IRC - if you've tried to reach this IRC, you've already seen the messages that we moved to Discord.
+You're probably also aware of that if you got to this guide.

+But, just in case you haven't yet seen it - we're on Discord, so [join us there!](https://discord.gg/Q6pZGSR).
+We provide human support and bot-assisted searches/script-checking/etc. there.

 ### Colon Syntax

 Braced syntax has been replaced with colon syntax.
-As documented on the page for [The If Command](/guides/basics/if-command), colon syntax allows you to use multiple commands within an `if` command, `foreach` command, or `while` command.
+As documented on the page for [The If Command](/guides/basics/if-command), colon syntax allows you to use multiple commands within commands like `if` and `foreach`.
 Unlike braced syntax, no closing character is needed - when you return to the prior level of spacing, the script will continue as normal.

 If you've written scripts using braced syntax, you can quickly convert them to colon syntax by deleting all closing brace characters (`}`), replacing the opening brace character (`{`) with a colon, and removing any extra spaces between the colon and the last other character in the line.